awslabs/aws-cloudfront-extensions/docs-ig/en/api-reference-guide/extension-repository.md

     - url_list: The list of urls for prewarm.
     - cf_domain: CloudFront domain name which ends with [cloudfront.net](http://cloudfront.net/).
 If not set, it will find cf_domain according to CNAME in the url list.
+    - protocol: Optional, accept "http" or "https", if not specified the default protocol is http.
     - target_type: The target type for prewarm.
 You can specify 3 types of value.
 The region field should change according to this field.
       * pop：prewarm by PoP(Points of Presence)
       * country：prewarm by country